Anello-Photonics/docs-A1/getting_started_gnssins.rst

 4. Connect to PC, Mac, or Ubuntu computing system via RS-232 using USB 2.0 to DB9 Serial Converters for configuration.
 5. If you'd like to use Automotive Ethernet, see section 4.1 for connection instructions.

+For more information on hardware mechanicals, see `Mechanicals <https://docs-a1.readthedocs.io/en/latest/mechanicals.html#anello-gnss-ins>`_.

 2   Unit Configurations
 ---------------------------------